 A standard construction project, in general, has the following four major life cycle phases, and here is how drones can be used:

 Every project site begins as a plot of land.
 An aerial survey of the land can quickly capture the terrain and its challenges so that informed decisions can be made about how the construction can happen.
+You could even produce detailed topographic maps and 3D models on demand, which would give management a lot more useful information to work with.

 Based on the data gathered during the survey, construction plans are created.
 During this phase, drone imaging can help add the real-world challenges of the land in the construction plan, rather than leaving it to assumption.